10 Architectural Wonders of the Modern World

 Undoubtedly, it is the appearance of the city that makes it attractive these days.
 By the look of the town, we mean its architecture.
 What makes modern architecture more unique is the combination of both the past and the present, the innovative design of today, and future dreams.

 The architecture is not fixed; it is always being updated and changed.
 That is why architecture has several unique styles.
-While baroque, rococo, gothic, and other tendencies were of high eras a few centuries ago, now the kitsch, modern, and expressionist style play an indispensable role in the architectural design.
+While baroque, rococo, gothic, and other tendencies were of high eras a few centuries ago, now the kitsch, modern, and expressionist style play an indispensable role in architectural design.

-1. Modern architectural style
+1. Modern architecture

 Although this style was formed in Europe in the 1890s and 1910s, it is still in its heyday.
 The peculiarity of the style is that it avoids classic lines and angles and prefers unusualness.
 The addition of new materials to the construction eliminated the borders for architects.

-2. High-tech architectural style
+2. High-tech architecture

-When we talk of contemporary hi-tech style, the first building that comes to mind is Burj Al Arab, the first 7-star hotel in the World.
+When we talk of contemporary high-tech style, the first building that comes to mind is Burj Al Arab, the first 7-star hotel in the World.
 The hotel was built in 1999 on an artificial island 280 meters from the coast.
 The 321-meter-high hotel is in sail form.
 Choosing the Al-Arab Hotel, you accept the legendary interior, luxurious rooms.

-You may not have encountered "aggressive" buildings that crossed the border in the city's restrained streets.
+You may not have encountered "aggressive" architectural buildings that crossed the border in the city's restrained streets.
 All these buildings are deconstructionists.
 Visual complexity, deliberately distorted, destructive forms are some of the most distinctive features of the 1980s style.

-4. The Kitsch architectural style
+4. Kitsch Architecture

 How do you think a style characterized by words like "tasteless," "cheap," should be?
 The kitsch style will answer that.
 The style that emerged during the bourgeoisie and the poverty period is interpreted as "cheap" from the German translation.
 Kitsch is now available everywhere.
 It combines other styles and creates new unique masterpieces.

-5. Expressionist Architectural style
+5. Expressionist architecture

-6. Postmodern architectural style
+6. Postmodern architecture

 Postmodern architecture, which is a novelty in the cities frustrated from modern style, came into being in the 1960s.
-The postmodern style began to add new 'flavors' to the architecture using resemblance to historical monuments, a sign to the sculptures of the past, shortly, "ancient tastes."
+The postmodern style began to add new 'flavours' to the architecture using resemblance to historical monuments, a sign to the sculptures of the past, shortly, "ancient tastes."

 One day, Rotterdam official Hans Mentnik instructed architect Bloma to design a project at the place of an old port that would go beyond the modern style and will be original.
-That is how the Cube houses have appeared in the heart of Rotterdam.
+That is how the Cube Houses have appeared in the heart of Rotterdam.
 Residents sometimes offer small excursions to the homes, as the houses are of interest to tourists.

-7. Organic architecture style
+7. Organic architecture

 Do you think that the unity of nature with man is only philosophical thoughts and art, or architecture?